junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Cas."
 Dean's voice knock at his temple.

 "Cas.
 We need you. *I* need you."
-Cas stirs in his eternal sleep, his body -- the body that is materializing in the Empty -- twitching.
+Cas stirs in his eternal sleep, his body -- the body that is materializing slowly in the Empty -- twitching.

-"Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sound, the pained desperate sound, piercing through Castiel's sleeping ear, reaching deep.
+"Cas, please--" Dean is definitely crying, the muffled sound, the wet choking sniff, the pained desperate gasp, piercing through Castiel's sleeping ears, reaching deep down.

 The angel opens his eyes, looking into the pure blackness in front of him.

 *The Empty.* Castiel recognizes this place immediately.
 Arriving and fumbling around for the third round does make one getting familiar with a place, however unwanted one may be.

-Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly empty, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure empty blackness.
+Cas stands up -- he can't see or feel his body, or the ground, or the air, the Empty is truly *empty*, but he thinks about the motion anyway, trying to pin himself somewhere, instead of flowing in the pure void nothingness.

 He pins himself on the voice reaching him consistently -- Dean's voice.

-Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random, small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not* empty.
+Dean's voice that is calling his name, begging and pleading, among other things he's telling him, the random small daily human life things, the coffee, the popcorn, the bacon -- all the things that are on the Earth, with their color and shape and texture and taste, all the things that are real enough and certainly *not* empty.
 He pins his own existence on it.

 Cas thinks he can see his own body now -- finally solidified.
-Or the small amount of space near him, lit up by some lumination radiated just from his existence.
+Along with the small amount of space close to him, lit up by some lumination radiated just from his existence.

 He chooses a direction, and starts walking ahead.

 <br>

 "Aren't you that annoying little bug, buzzing in my head again?"
-Not very surprised this time, the shadowy "friendly neighborhood cosmic entity" that rules the Empty takes shape several steps behind him -- the shape of himself.
+Not very surprised this time, the shadowy "friendly neighborhood cosmic entity" that is the personalization of the Empty takes shape several steps behind him -- the shape of himself.

-Cas turns to it, looking at the Shadow that is so close to his own reflection but also nothing alike.
+Cas turns to it, looking at the Empty that is so alike to his own reflection but also nothing close.

 "Yes," he says, squinting, silently challenging, betting his chance.
 "It's me again.
 And I'm awake again."

-The Shadow makes a truly annoyed sound.
+The Empty makes a truly annoyed sound.
 Cas wonders if the same trick and bargain could work twice.

 "I know what you're thinking." it gloats.
 "Don't think for a second I'll let you go back again."

 "Why not?"
 Cas tries to stand more straight, head high.
 He has to go back, one way or another -- he can't keep Dean waiting, he certainly can't let Dean sound like that broken for one more minute.

-How long has he been asleep?
-Cas wonders.
-How long has he made Dean so sad?
-Do they manage to win the ultimate fight and get their freedom?
-There are still so many things he wants to know, so many words to say.
+*How long has he been asleep?* Cas wonders. *How long has he made Dean so sad?
+Do they manage to win the ultimate fight and get their peace and freedom?* There are still so many things he wants to know, so many words to say.
 Even if nothing else, he wants so badly to just *be* there, by his side.
 In the end, it's all about just *being*, as he realized, isn't it?
 No reciprocation needed.

 "Because." the cosmic entity says, tone mocking.
 "You would just keep popping in, and I have to keep popping you out.
 What am I, amusement park ticket teller?
 This is just another theme park to you annoying undead creatures?"

 Castiel thinks hard.
 "I'll be careful this time." he says solemnly.
 "Won't disturb you for another eon, I promise."

-The Shadow scoffs.
+The Empty scoffs.
 "That's not the deal we made, remember?
 The deal was, you summon me, and I *own* you.
 Permanently, period.
 No new deal, no nothing.
-Did you forget, everything comes to the Empty, stays in the Empty.
-Shouldn't have left you out the first time."
+Did you forget, everything comes to the Empty, stays in the Empty?
+Shouldn't have let you out the first time."

-So no deal then.
-Cas thinks bitterly.
-What is his chance of asking for something else?
+*So no deal then.* Cas thinks bitterly.
+What is his chance of scraping for something else?

 "Okay, I stay here," he speaks as he considers, "but I assure you I won't go back to sleep.
 So what do you have in plan for the eternity to spend with me?"

 Castiel tries a smirking smile, "I hope you have a big enough stock for board game or DVD collections.
 I have finished binge the Game of Thrones, by the way."

-The Shadow roars.
-Black hollow empties spraying and splashing like dirty water in waste pipes.
+The Empty roars.
+Black hollow ether spraying and splashing like dirty water in waste pipes.

-"What about I torture you for eternity, while you watch what you can never go back to, until you give up what you're holding on to and finally go back to sleep like a good boy?"
+"What about I torture you for eternity, while you watch what you can never go back to, until you give up what you're holding on to and finally go back to sleep like a good boy should?"

 At that, the view over the head of him opens up.
 For a split of second, Cas thinks he might be having illusions, that he's flying among the cloud like he used to do, long time ago, taking an upside-down swirl, looking down at the Winchesters' house from high above.
 The view clears up, through the ceiling of the bunker, he can see the brothers.
 Walking, talking, occasionally throwing some cold jokes at each other, but the smiles barely reach eyes for either of them.

 He finds Dean, quick enough.
 He scrutinizes him.
 Cas doesn't have sense of time in here, but Dean looks getting older so much faster than he used to be.
-How long has he been gone?
+How long has he been gone really?
 Dean looks tired -- so tired that all strengths have been drained from his limbs and whole body.
 Head low, fingers loosely clutching a bottle of alcohol, slumping into the chair.
 Is he crying?

 And then Dean's words reach him again.
 The familiar sound of this man, this brilliant beautiful man, but so rusty.
-Cas's mind wonders afar, did Dean ever cry?
+Cas's mind wanders afar, did Dean ever cry?
 Cas has never seen him like that before.
 Is Dean feeling so sad all for him?
 Guilt of having to leave him like this crunches his heart.

 Dean is saying, "Cas, I -- I probably should give up, like Sam said.
 But I can't, I just can't.
 With other people, after some time, maybe I can move on.
 But not you, Cas, not you.
 I don't know why, but --" his voice chokes, "I just can't.
 Every time I think you might be in the Empty, alone, asleep, surrounded by other dead angels and demons, like in a giant awful graveyard.
 I -- I can't, no way I'd leave you there."

 Dean glances upward.
 Cas's heart beats faster for a beat, as if for that split of a moment their gazes might have met.
-But he realizes the impossibility just fast enough.
+But he realizes the impossibility just quick enough.

 Dean continues, "I just hope you can hear me, Cas.
 With everything we lost, I can't lose you again.
 Not like this.
 You have to wake up, you understand?
 Come back to me, talk to me, let me know how I can help bring you back, because --" his voice breaks with a wet sound again, "because there are so many things I want to tell you."